andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/03-wine_country.md

 </figure>

-We drive through an hour of high desert before reaching the road that guides us to Crater Lake, a meandering two lane road through snow covered fields.
+We drive through an hour of high desert before reaching the road that guides us to Crater Lake, a meandering two lane stretch through snow covered fields.
 It's hard to tell which peak the lake resides upon, however it appears that fog is smothering any of the peaks that it could possibly be.
 We still have another half hour to the rim, if we turn